Warren County, NJ

 Location.
 40° 38.01′ N, 75° 8.092′ W. Marker is in Pohatcong Township, New Jersey, in Warren County.
 Marker is on Riegelsville - Warren Glen Road (County Route 519) just north of Milford-Warren Glen Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Bloomsbury NJ 08804, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 29, 2012, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 385 times since then and 4 times this year.
+It was originally submitted on July 29, 2012, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 427 times since then.
 Last updated on April 6, 2013, by Sharon K Smith of Warren Glen, New Jersey.
 Photos: 1, 2. submitted on July 29, 2012, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.